Dual-Finance/staking-options/README.md

 ## How to integrate for projects

 1. config
 	 - Project configures all the different parameters for the SO (Staking Option).
-This includes how long the options have until expiration, how many options are available, and other parameters needed for staking options.
+This includes how long the options have until expiration, how many options are available, lot size, and other parameters needed for staking options.
 2. initStrike
 	 - Project decides what strike to configure for options.
 A project can customize strikes to unlock taregted value for there community.
 3. issue
 	 - Project calls into this program to issue options to a user.
 The project decides which strike to use and how many total options to give.